 What is the Role of a Solicitor?

-In the case of non-litigious matters, they can draft legal documents for clients, oversee the implementation of contracts and agreements, as well as assist clients to interpret other complex legal matters relating to their businesses or organizations.
+However, in the case of non-litigious matters, they can draft legal documents for clients, oversee the implementation of contracts and agreements.
+Furthermore, assist clients to interpret other complex legal matters relating to their businesses or organizations.
 Note that the clients served by solicitors can be individuals, businesses, or large organizations.

 Solicitors can therefore work in a law firm or a commercial organization to handle their legal affairs professionally.

 Solicitors play a very vital role in the justice system.
 The following are some of the tasks that are conduct on a day-to-day basis;